Superconductivity induced by Ag intercalation in Dirac semimetal Bi$_2$Se$_3$: Results and Discussion

-We next evaluate the resistivity from Kubo formalism in our dynamical mean field theory.
-Interestingly, as displayed in Fig. 4a inset, we observe that a linear temperature dependence of $\rho_{dc}(T)$ at ‘high’ $T$ (40-50 K) which suddenly changes its slope at about 10 K and below for the Ag intercalated Bi$_2$Se$_3$.
-Remarkably, $\rho_{dc}(T)$ exhibits a further low-$T$ crossover to zero resistivity.
-The linear $T$ dependence is in good accord with the finding of a CDW order in experiments, and mandates deeper microscopic exploration.
-To show the low temperature resistivity, we have plotted it separately in the lower inset where it shows vanishing of resistivity that occurs between 5K and 2K.
+Let us look at the low temperature scenario.
+To show the behavior of $\rho(T)$ at lower temperatures, we have plotted it separately in the lower inset of Fig.4a in the range 0-10K which shows sharp decrease in resistivity (nearly vanishing) occurring between 2K and 5K.
 This provides a theoretical evidence of finding superconductivity in the Ag intercalated Bi$_2$Se$_3$.
-The microscopic processes involving scattering of the carriers off well-formed correlations which at high-$T$ is incoherent, leading to a linear in $T$ resistivity, while increasing coherence via suppression of incoherent fluctuations provides a drastic change to the slope at low $T$.
 The inset of Fig.4b shows the temperature dependent resistivity of Au intercalated Bi$_2$Se$_3$.
-Consistent with findings of the FL behaviour, the dc resistivity shows $T^2$ dependence throughout the temperature range.
-Thus as predicted from experiments Au intercalation only introduces defects in the Bi$_2$Se$_3$ crystal lattice which makes the system metallic.
+Consistent with findings of the FL behavior, the dc resistivity shows $T^2$ dependence throughout the temperature range.
+Thus, as predicted from experiments, Au intercalation only introduces defects in the Bi$_2$Se$_3$ crystal lattice which makes the system metallic.

-The claim for a superconducting transition in Ag intercalated Bi$_2$Se$_3$ with a $T_c=4.5 K$ is confirmed via the susceptibility versus temperature plot ($\chi$ {\it {vs}} $T$) in Fig.4c.
-The susceptibility changes sign from positive to negative values at the $T_{c}$ with lowering of $T$.
-We have checked that such a scenario is absent for the case of Au intercalation where $\chi$ only assumes positive values (not shown here).
-Thus zero resistivity, together with the diamagnetic susceptibility indicate Bi$_2$Se$_3$ to become a superconductor with Ag intercalation.
-Although Ag is plasmonic but superconductivity with Ag intercalation or doping is not a new phenomena, earlier also it was reported to obtain a increased $T_c$ with Ag in a semiconductor matrix\cite{djurek}.
+Although Ag is plasmonic, however onset of superconductivity with doping by Ag is not new phenomena.
+It was reported earlier that an enhancement of $T_c$ can be achieved with Ag present in a semiconductor matrix\cite{djurek}.